Into the Ring: A Closer Look at The History of Boxing

 - All-female boxing competitions: 10 ounces

-Boxers are required to wear a hand wrap under the gloves for additional support and protection.
-A mouthguard protects the mouth and teeth from high impact, and also helps support the jaw.
+Boxers are required to wear protective hand boxer wraps under the gloves for additional support and protection.
+A mouthguard protects the mouth and teeth from high impact from closed fist punches, and also helps support the jaw.

 The rules for boxing shoes are much more lax.
-Some boxers prefer high-cut shoes which can help support ankles, while others prefer the mobility and speed they get from low-cut shoes.
+Some boxers fight when wearing high-cut shoes which can help support ankles, while others prefer the mobility and speed they get from low-cut shoes.

-The only required feature is for shoes to have soft soles, to prevent any injuries from stepping on opponent’s feet.
+The only required feature is for shoes to have soft soles, to prevent any injuries from stepping on opponent’s feet during a boxing match.

 History of Boxing

 We can assume that fighting contests have been around even in prehistorical times, especially since shows of strength were often used to determine one’s position in a clan or tribe.
-But the first documented evidence of boxing as a sport dates back to Sumerian carvings from 3rd millennium BCE.
+But the first documented, earliest evidence of boxing as a sport dates back to Sumerian carvings from 3rd millennium BCE.
+That’s right, boxing existed that early in human history.

 There are also Egyptian carvings (estimated 1350 BCE) which capture both the boxers and the crowds.
-A Minoan Crete Vase (estimated 1500 BCE) shows boxers wearing helmets and a stiff wrist plate, while other ancient Egyptian art shows them wearing a simple cloth wrist band.
+A Minoan Crete Vase (estimated 1500 BCE) shows boxers wearing protective equipment like helmets and a stiff wrist plate, while other ancient Egyptian art shows them wearing a simple cloth wrist band.

 The Greeks were the first to put clearer rules for the sport, which are captured in Greek texts.
-At that time, fighters would continue battle until one acknowledged defeat by holding up their hand.
+In ancient Greece, two opponents would battle it out until one acknowledged defeat by holding up their hand.
 The battles were held in public arenas, under scorching sunlight.

 Greek boxers wrapped sharp strips of ox hide leather around their firsts.
 These were not meant for protection, but to scratch the opponent’s face.
 They only used padded gloves in practice.